crytic/building-secure-contracts/learn_evm/arithmetic-checks.md

 }
 ```

-For reference, we can further remove the addition division by zero check by writing the code in assembly.
+For reference, we can further remove the additional division by zero check by writing the code in assembly.

 ```solidity
 function checkedMulUint3(uint256 a, uint256 b) public pure returns (uint256 c) {